Quantum Interference between Photons and Single Quanta of Stored Atomic Coherence

-Quantum memories require faithful and efficient transformation between photonic and matter qubits~\cite{Lvovsky2009}.
-Typical schemes of optical information storage, which have been demonstrated in various physical systems such as ion-doped solid crystals~\cite{Raha2020,USTC2021NC} and neutral atom ensembles~\cite{Dudin2013,Korber2018}, include electromagnetically-induced transparency (EIT)~\cite{Lukin2000, Hsiao2018PRL,yunfei2019}, off-resonance Raman process~\cite{Ding2015, Guo2019}, and gradient-echo memory~\cite{Hosseini2011,YWCho2016}.
-All these storage mechanisms involve the generation and retrieval of atomic spin coherence.
-For an N-atom ensemble, a magnon is a single quantum of this stored spin wave and takes the form $|s\rangle=\frac{1}{\sqrt{N}}\Sigma^{N}_{i}|g,...,(s)_i,...,g\rangle$, which is a superposition of all possible states with only a single atom in an excited state $|s\rangle$ and all the rest being in the ground state $|g\rangle$.
-In an ideal quantum memory, the single photon that is stored as a single quantum of atomic spin coherence can be converted back to an indistinguisable photon in exactly the same mode as the original one.
-This interchange is driven by a strong optical field, which opens an optical transition pathway between the photon and the atomic spin wave.
-It can be formally represented by a linear beamsplitter operation which mixes two different bosonic modes, i.e., the flying photonic mode and the discrete, localized spin wave mode~\cite{Ou2008Efficient, Hammerer2010QuantumInterface}.
-Photon-photon and magon-magnon quantum interference has been demonstrated in the past through various linear beamsplitting operations~\cite{HOM1987PRL, Li2016HOMMagnon, Qian2016HOMIndependentSource}, while the indistinguishability between these two distinct excitations, essential for a quantum memory, has not yet been verified.
+Quantum memories require faithful and efficient conversion between photonic and matter qubits~\cite{Lvovsky2009}.
+Typical schemes of optical information storage which harness atomic spin coherence have been demonstrated in various physical systems, such as ion-doped solid crystals~\cite{Raha2020,USTC2021NC} and neutral atom ensembles~\cite{Dudin2013,Korber2018}.
+In an ideal quantum memory, a single photon could be stored as a single quantum of atomic spin coherence, which is approximated as a quantized bosonic quasiparticle magnon, and then converted back to an indistinguishable photon in exactly the same mode as the original one.
+On-demand generation and retrieval of atomic spin coherence are realized with different coherent conversion mechanisms, including electromagnetically induced transparency (EIT)~\cite{Lukin2000, Hsiao2018PRL,yunfei2019}, off-resonance Raman process~\cite{Ding2015, Guo2019}, and gradient-echo memory~\cite{Hosseini2011,YWCho2016}, by opening an optical transition pathway between the photons and the magnons via a strong optical control field~\cite{Ou2008Efficient, Hammerer2010QuantumInterface}.